Elena Labkovsky, Ph.D. BCIA-EEG

 Meet with an Adolescent Psychologist

 For more information on Dr. Labkovsky’s psychological services, contact Afg Guidance Center today.
 Give us a call at (847) 853-0234 to schedule an intake.
-We have two Chicagoland area offices in Lincolnshire and Northfield.
+We have two Chicagoland area office in Northfield.